y4n9squared/HEtest/README.md

 Nevertheless, the tools in HEtest are extensible and can easily be used to test other homomorphic encryption schemes as well.

+A copy of our paper, which was presented at the Workshop on Encrypted Computing and Homomorphic Encryption at the 2015 Financial Cryptography and Data Security conference, is linked below.

 Quick Links
 -----------

+- [HETest - A Homomorphic Encryption Testing Framework] (http://eprint.iacr.org/2015/416)
 - [MIT Lincoln Laboratory Project Homepage](http://www.ll.mit.edu/mission/cybersec/softwaretools/hetest/hetest.html)
 - [HElib - Homomorphic encryption library](https://github.com/shaih/HElib)